openmainframeproject/foundation/zowe_conformance/test_evaluation_guide_table.md

    <th style="background-color:#AAAAAA"></th>
    <th style="background-color:#AAAAAA">x</th>
    <th></th>
-   <td><b>Matching Zowe CLI Plugin:</b> Provide a Zowe CLI Plugin for the data provider's new profile type that implements the core capabilities required for the new protocol that users can then also use to interact with the protocol outside of the Zowe Explorer extension using Zowe CLI commands.</td>
+   <td><b>Matching Zowe CLI Plugin:</b> Provide a Zowe CLI Plugin for the data provider's new profile type that implements the core capabilities required for the new protocol that users can then also use to interact with the protocol outside of the Zowe Explorer for VS Code extension using Zowe CLI commands.</td>
  </tr>

  <tr>